Stew Barber: Professional career

 Barber was selected by the Buffalo Bills in the fourth round (25th overall) of the 1961 AFL draft and was also selected by the Dallas Cowboys in the third round (30th overall) of the 1961 NFL draft.
+He was drafted two rounds after future Hall of Fame left guard Billy Shaw, whom Barber would play next to on the Bills' offensive line from 1962 to 1969.
 On January 8, 1961, he signed with the Bills.
-As a rookie, he started 14 games at outside linebacker and had 3 interceptions, returning one for a touchdown.
+It was expected the 6 ft 3 in 230 lb (104.3 kg) Barber would play guard or defensive end with the Bills, because of his aggressiveness, quickness and agility.